pshrmn/foraging/README.md

     pip install git+git://github.com/psherman/gatherer.git

-For Windows users, if installing `lxml` causes errors.
-Download the wheel from the [Python Extension Packages for Windows](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) and place the wheel in your project.
-Pip install that file, the try the above gatherer installation.
+For Windows users, if installing `lxml` causes errors, download the wheel from the [Python Extension Packages for Windows](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) and place the wheel in your project.
+Pip install that file, then try the above gatherer installation.

 Example: (the filename will vary depending on your system and python version)

-    pip install lxml-3.4.2-cp34-none-win32.whl
+    pip install lxml-3.4.4-cp34-none-win_amd64.whl

 ##Usage